 The practice had made reasonable adjustments for patients with disabilities.
-These included step free access, and accessible toilet with hand rails and a call bell.
+These included step free access and accessible toilet with hand rails and a call bell.
+Patients with visual impairments had access to reading materials in larger font size.
+A hearing induction loop was not available but staff were able to communicate by writing information down or patients could bring an interpreter with them.